semrush/intergalactic/website/docs/components/widget-empty/widget-empty.md

 @## Set up your tool

-The state, when the data is absent because you need to connect something.
-It may be said that this is more detailed and more advertising state for the `Nothing found` state.
+We use this state, when the data is absent because you need to connect something.
+This state is more detailed and more advertising state than the `Nothing found` state.

 - In some cases the tool may be set up at once by clicking the corresponding button.
 - In other cases you should write to the specified email address for setting up the tool.

-> 💡 Important!
-Write positively in the heading and description of the state. _For example, write: “Set up the service” instead of “The service is not set up”._
+> 💡 **Important!** Write positively in the heading and description of the state. _For example, write: “Set up the service” instead of “The service is not set up”._

 We show the following instead of the data in this state: